The PDFI_SS Electric Field Inversion Software: Introduction

 \section{Introduction}

-The goal of this article is to describe the mathematical and numerical details of our software (\url{http://cgem.ssl.berkeley.edu/cgi-bin/cgem/PDFI\_SS}), which we call PDFI\_SS, to derive electric fields in the solar photosphere from a time sequence of vector magnetogram and Doppler shift data.
+The goal of this article is to describe the mathematical and numerical details of our software (\url{http://cgem.ssl.berkeley.edu/cgi-bin/cgem/PDFI\_SS}), which we call PDFI\_SS, to derive electric fields in the solar photosphere from a time sequence of vector magnetogram and Doppler shift data (an archived version of the software, available as a gzipped tar file, is also available from Zenodo \citet{Fisher2020pdfi}).
 By reading this paper carefully, the reader should have enough information to understand how to use the software, and also to understand the physical, mathematical, and numerical assumptions that the software employs.
 For detailed usage of the software, this article is meant to be used in combination with the source-code documentation included within each subroutine of the library, along with additional material distributed within the \texttt{doc} folder of the distribution.
 All source code files include a detailed description of the subroutine arguments, along with expected dimensions and units.
 For this reason, we do not include the details of subroutine arguments within this article, but we do discuss each important subroutine by name and describe its purpose.
-It is very easy to view the source code for any subroutine in the PDFI\_SS library in a web browser by first going to the above URL, clicking on the ``Files'' link, then clicking on the ``fortran'' folder and then clicking on the links to any of the subroutines.
+It is very easy to view the source code for any subroutine in the PDFI\_SS library in a web browser by first going to the above software repository URL, clicking on the ``Files'' link, then clicking on the ``fortran'' folder and then clicking on the links to any of the subroutines.

 The PDFI\_SS software is based on the PDFI technique for deriving electric fields that is described in detail in \citet{Kazachenko2014} (henceforth KFW14).
-The ``\_SS'' suffix in the name ``PDFI\_SS'' stands for ``spherical staggered'', because the fundamental difference between the techniques described in KFW14 and those described here are that (1) we use spherical Plate Carrée coordinates instead of Cartesian coordinates, to allow for realistic solar geometries for large domains of the Sun, and (2) we have switched to a staggered-grid description of the scalar and vector field variables in the domain.
+The acronym ``PDFI'' stands for ``PTD plus Doppler plus FLCT plus Ideal'' contributions to the electric field.
+The physical significance of these four electric field contributions will be elaborated in \S \ref{sec:pdfi} of this article.
+The ``\_SS'' suffix in the name ``PDFI\_SS'' stands for ``spherical staggered'', because the fundamental difference between the techniques described in KFW14 and those described here are that (1) we use spherical Plate Carr\'ee coordinates instead of Cartesian coordinates, to allow for realistic solar geometries for large domains of the Sun, and (2) we have switched to a staggered-grid description of the scalar and vector field variables in the domain.
 While the basic concepts of KFW14 still apply, there are many differences in the details, which are described in this article.

 The development of the PDFI\_SS software was motivated by the Coronal Global Evolutionary Model (CGEM), a Strategic Capability Project (\url{http://cgem.ssl.berkeley.edu}) funded by NASA's Living With a Star (LWS) Program and by the National Science Foundation (NSF) \citep{Fisher2015}.
 The core activity of the CGEM project is to drive large-scale and active-region scale magnetofrictional (MF) and magnetohydrodynamic (MHD) simulations of the solar corona using time cadences of vector magnetogram data and electric fields inferred at the photosphere.
 The PDFI\_SS software is what CGEM uses to derive the photospheric electric fields from vector magnetogram and Doppler data that are then used by the MF \citep{Cheung2012} and RADMHD \citep{Abbett2007,Abbett2012,Abbett2014} models.